- 12 minutes to read

 • Potentially dead - N/A There is no data to present within the lookback period.

-You can view and manage the API Key in use to authenticate with the Application Insights invocations to the Azure Function.
-Click the Action button and then click on the Manage Keys menu item within the 'Control Center' section.
+You can manage the description of the Application Insights Resource associated with the selected Web Site - Function App Resource; Click the Action button and then click on the Edit menu item within the 'Control Center' section.

-This Azure Agent - Managing Application Insights - Manage API Key
+This feature is documented in detail in the Azure Agent - Managing Application Insights - Manage API Key section.

 Start